weweb-assets/ww-button/AI.md

 Events:
 - focus: Triggered when button receives focus.
 No payload.
 - blur: Triggered when button loses focus.
 No payload.
+- keydown: Triggered when a key is pressed while button has focus.
+No payload.
+- keyup: Triggered when a key is released while button has focus.
+No payload.

 States:
 - focus: Applied when the button has focus.